cs1302uga/cs1302-ce13/README.md

    ![UML Diagram](res/ce13.png)

-1. For each line in the `createStringList` method in `Driver.java`, draw a diagram that illustrates any nodes that have been created along with their associated string values and next references.
-Since next is a reference, you would either need to denote it as null or draw an arrow to the object it references.
+1. For each line in the `createStringList` method in `Driver.java`, draw a diagram that illustrates any objects (you may think of them as nodes) that have been created along with their associated `content` values values and `next` values.
+For reference types, you would either need to denote it as `null` or draw an arrow to the object it references.
-   Redraw the entire picture after each line.
 Although the associated string is also a reference, you may draw it within the node.
+   * **Redraw the entire picture after each line.**
-Number each step in your notes.
-Reference variables that are not contained in node objects should also be included in the diagram.
+   * Number each step in your notes.
+   * Reference variables that are not contained in node objects should also be included in the diagram.

 1. Compile the starter code using `bin` as the default package for compiled code.
 Make sure you compile the classes in the proper order considering the dependencies.